Wednesday, August 19, 2026

 Begin by taking inventory of your surroundings.
 Are things in your vicinity conducive to a time of personal worship?
 Are there any changes or adjustments (turning off tech, making yourself comfortable) you need to make before you begin?

-When you are ready, take a moment to sit in silence and prepare your heart for worship.
+When you are ready, take some time to sit in silence and prepare your heart for worship.
 Ask God to clear away any distractions that might keep you from being truly present in this moment.
-Take a few moments to breathe in and out, asking God to still your heart and mind.

 Encounter With God